patozgg/C8-backup-toolkit/doc/restore/README.md

 This documentation focuses on how to restore Zeebe.

-There are two methods.
-Using Camunda 8.5 or after should use the first method.
-Older version can use the `Prepare kubernetes files` method.
+# Configure restore via an init container

-# Run the restore via an init container
+> This configuration is needed for a version under 8.6. on 8.6 and upper, the helm chart already contains this initcontainer

 According to the documentation https://docs.camunda.io/docs/8.5/self-managed/operational-guides/backup-restore/restore/, prepare the following init container

 Note that the init container purges the path `/usr/local/zeebe/data` before restoring.

-The restore need to find
+The restore needs to find
 * the ZEEBE_BROKER_CLUSTER_NODEID.
 It is calculated from the pod name in the Statefulset
 * the cluster size: PARTITIONSCOUNT, CLUSTERSIZE, REPLICATIONFACTOR
 * the information to access the storage.